apiobuild/platform/content/blog/how-to-add-options-to-products.md

 #### name

-All these products should have a unique `name`, so I decided to follow this naming guide: `coat-<color>-<size>`.
+All these products should have a unique `name` a.k.a a product id, so I decided to follow this naming guide: `coat-<color>-<size>`.
 Feel free to use sku numbers.

+*Reminder: `name` has to be unique value, which means no products can share the same `name`.*

 <img src="/images/blog/step-1-name.png" class="post-img">